Philosophy Course: Introduction to Stoicism

 • Preferred and dispreferred indifferents

-• Eudaimonia, apatheia, and ataraxia
+• Eudaimonia, apatheia and ataraxia

 Week 3: Seneca

-• Life and influence in imperial Rome
+• Seneca's life and influence in Imperial Rome

 • Key writings, including Letters to Lucilius

-• Stoicism in the context of power and political life
+• Stoicism, power and political life

 Week 4: Musonius Rufus